Since 2002

 Healthcare Organizations We Work With in the Boston Area

 HIPAA applies across the full spectrum of covered entities and their business associates.
-The compliance requirements are consistent, but the operational realities differ significantly by organization type.
+Every segment answers to the same regulations.
+Each one fails them differently.
 We work across the following segments in the Boston metro area.

 Academic Medical Centers and Teaching Hospitals